Kyhv Peak

-Kyhv Peak (pronounced k-eye-vf and originating from the Ute name for mountain) is a peak in the Wasatch Mountain range.
-It was once known as "Squaw Peak" and was officially renamed in 2022 as part of a federal order to remove the name "squaw" from federally owned places in the United States.
+Kyhv Peak (/kaɪv/ KIVE, like "dive," from a Ute word for "mountain") is a peak in the Wasatch range.
+It was once known as "Squaw Peak" and was officially renamed in 2022 as part of a federal order to remove the ethnic slur "squaw" from federally owned places in the United States.

 Geography

-Kyhv Peak is located within the Squaw Benchmark ridge which runs North to South in the Uintah Mountain Range in Utah.
+Kyhv Peak is located within the Squaw Benchmark ridge which runs north to south in the Wasatch Mountains of Utah.
 The peak is specifically located north and east of Provo, Utah at the mouth of Rock Canyon.
 It is a relatively flat peak that reaches 7,876 feet above sea level at its highest point.

 There are two campgrounds and several trail heads available for recreation around the peak, one of which is marked by a stone with "Squaw Peak Trail" carved into it.
 As the trail heads are located further from paved roads than other trails to comparable peaks in the area, it is not as popular of a hike as others in Rock Canyon.
-To local college students especially, the peak is known as a make out spot.

-The peak appears on the "Bridal Veil Falls" map on record with the U.S. Geologic Survey.
+The peak appears on the Bridal Veil Falls map on record with the U.S. Geologic Survey.
 Although as of September 8, 2022 the peak is titled "Kyhv Peak" on the U.S. Geologic Survey website, it still appears as "Squaw Mountain" on the map.